 Our brains seek dominance for a good reason.
 You feel bad if you always submit, defer, and cede to others.
 If an animal always took the one-down position, it wouldn't get enough food to be healthy or enough reproductive opportunity to keep its genes alive.
 You may not care about your genes, but you are descended from people who reproduced successfully.
 Your brain was naturally selected to get your attention when others stand in the way of meeting your survival needs.
 When others have better abs or more "friends" or bigger grants, your survival mechanism may get triggered.
 You are not consciously linking social slights to the risk of your genes being annihilated.
 But animals don't think this consciously either.
 Neurochemicals don't need conscious intent to do their thing.
 I have explored this in earlier posts, here, here, and here.

 So the next time social comparison gives you a little twinge, remember that your response is real because your animal brain controls the neurochemicals.
 But you can stop yourself from rushing toward evidence of threat.
 You can remind yourself that you are much more than a DNA carrier, and that you are basically safe.
 Soon, the survival-threat feeling will subside, and then you can decide if the latest social comparison affects your well-being.
-I have discussed this practice in earlier posts here and here, and in my books I, Mammal and Meet Your Happy Chemicals.
+I have discussed this practice in earlier posts here and here, and in my books I, Mammal and Habits of a Happy Brain: Retrain Your Brain to Boost Your Serotonin, Dopamine, Oxytocin, & Endorphin Levels.

 Some of the time, your social radar will report that you are the one who’s on top.
 You're better and smarter and you got it going on!
 It would be nice to feel this all the time, but your brain did not evolve to do that.
 A chimp who always presumed it was best would be clawed to death by bigger, stronger rivals, if predators didn’t get it first.
 Survival depends on making realistic comparisons, NOT on producing a good feeling all the time.
 So instead of presuming you should always feel on top, just enjoy that feeling when it comes and accept it as a primal illusion when it goes.
 You'll end up better off if you don't try to force good feelings by focusing on those you are above.